CorrectRoadH/Likit/README.md

 # Deloyment

 ## Zeabur
-Deloyment on zeabur by onclick
+Deloyment on Zeabur by onclick

 ## Docker Compose